 Hi, my name is Uta Negelen.

-Born in 1959 in Germany, I now live for 35 years in the Netherlands.
-Because I grew up in Lower Saxony in the north of Germany,the flat Netherlands was very familiar to me.
+Born in 1959 in Germany, I now live for in the Netherlands for 35 years.
+Because I grew up in Niedersaksen in the north of Germany, the flat Netherlands was very familiar to me.

 From childhood on, I have a deep connection with nature.
-As a child, I could dream away just by seeing a flowering plum tree.
-Often I forgot about my friends in the sight of a butterfly.
+As a child, I could dream away just by just seeing a flowering plum tree.
+I often forgot all about my friends at the sight of a butterfly.
 This is why, in my adolescent years, I was inspired to draw and paint.
-I wished to join the Acadamy of Fine Arts, but the compromise with my parents was graphics training.
+I wanted to study at the Acadamy of Fine Arts, but the compromise with my parents was graphics training.

-Shortly after moving to the Netherlands, I became a mother of two beautiful daughters and I had a lot of opportunities to be creative with them.
+After moving to the Netherlands, I became a mother of two beautiful daughters and had a lot of opportunities to be creative.

-When my daughters went to college and I divorced, I decided to attend a German HBO study to become a teacher.
+At the time my daughters went to college, I decided to attend a German HBO study to become a teacher.
 As a minor course, I chose 'Training and Coaching.'

-Although I grew up in a strict Christian family, I have never been able to accept the dogmas of the church and sought my own spiritual path.
-After getting acquainted with Indian and Tibetan Buddhism, I discovered, through my friendship with Jessica, the philosophy of the Incas.
+Although I grew up in a strict Christian family, I have never been able to accept the dogmas of the church and I sought my own spiritual path.
+After getting acquainted with Indian and Tibetan Buddhism, through my friendship with Jessica, I discovered the philosophy of the Incas.

-Their profound connection with Pachamama, Mother Earth, touched me deeply.
+Their profound connection with Pachamama, Mother Earth, touched me right in my heart.
 By now, I have attended several seminars from Juan Núñez del Prado.
-Juan is a well-known anthropologist and one of the most famous spiritual teachers of South America.
+Don Juan is a well-known Perivian anthropologist and one of the most famous spiritual teachers of South America.

-Since then, the Inca teachings are a daily source of inspiration and my permanent companion.
+The Inca teaching remain a daily source of inspiration and is my permanent companion.